 Step 2: Define Key Performance Metrics

-Building on the theory of change, the next step we should take is to determine which metrics are indicators of successful performance.
+Building on the theory of change, the next step is to determine which metrics indicate successful performance.

 These key stats represent the basis for impact evaluation.
-In order to judge whether organizational goals have been reached, we need to know where we started concerning the current state of affairs.
+To judge whether organizational goals have been reached, we need to know where we started regarding current affairs.

 When choosing which metrics make the most sense to measure, it’s essential to consider the highest priority outcomes that relate most closely to the theory of change.

-The focus should be on those actions that affect change in the broader sense so as not to get bogged down in the tedious collection of data and diffuse the impact to a point that its value is lost.
-The idea is to choose metrics that make sense concerning the end goal that are relatively easy to measure.
+The focus should be on actions that affect change in the broader sense so as not to get bogged down in tedious data collection and diffuse the impact to the point that its value is lost.
+The idea is to choose metrics that make sense concerning the end goal and are relatively easy to measure.

 It’s also essential that we consider possible negative impacts in our metrics.
 Outcomes that aren’t ideal can be included to highlight areas of influence that can be improved upon.